Date published 13/06/17 Written by DataKom

 Turn around and look at the multiple drawers you have in the corner of your room, can you see the filing cabinets next to them?
 And the multiple document folders?
 Well, wouldn’t it be easier to get rid of the old dusty paper documents and move your HR to the cloud?

-GoCo hr is a breath of fresh air with centralised secure system which keeps all employment documents, PayRoll, benefits and records stored online.
-It’s an all-in-one cloud-based software that improves your business’s workflows, while making data access possible from anywhere.
+GoCo hr is a breath of fresh air with a centralised secure system which keeps all employment documents, PayRoll, benefits and records stored online.
+It’s an all-in-one cloud-based software that improves your business’s workflows while making data access possible from anywhere.

-Being a cloud-based software, doesn’t mean it isn't secure.
-GoCo use bank-grade encryption to protect data and keep files safe from ill-intended individuals.
+Being a cloud-based software doesn’t mean it isn't secure.
+GoCo uses bank-grade encryption to protect data and keep files safe from ill-intended individuals.